lapolis/lapolis.blue/content/posts/HacktoberCTF_(palinka_team).md

 {{< image src="/img/hacktober/5_90s.png" alt="90 kids" position="center" style="border-radius: 8px;" >}}

 Mmmmh.. this requires a regex for sure.
-No wait, MySQL know exactly what a date is?
+No wait, MySQL knows exactly what a date is?
 Well..
 Nice!
 ```sql
 SELECT count(user_id) FROM users
 WHERE month(dob) = 10